openvinotoolkit/openvino/docs/MO_DG/prepare_model/Model_Optimizer_FAQ.md

 Model Optimizer tried to access a node that does not exist.
 This could happen if you have incorrectly specified placeholder, input or output node name.

-#### 52. What does the message "Module mxnet was not found.
-Please install MXNet 1.0.0" mean? <a name="question-52"></a>
+#### 51. What does the message "Module MXNet was not found.
+Please install MXNet 1.0.0" mean? <a name="question-51"></a>

-To convert MXNet\* models with Model Optimizer, MXNet 1.0.0 must be installed.
-For more information about prerequisites, see [Configuring the Model Optimizer](../Deep_Learning_Model_Optimizer_DevGuide.md).
+To convert MXNet models with Model Optimizer, Apache MXNet 1.0.0 must be installed.
+For more information about prerequisites, see the[Configuring Model Optimizer](../Deep_Learning_Model_Optimizer_DevGuide.md) guide.

 #### 53. What does the message "The following error happened while loading MXNet model .." mean? <a name="question-53"></a>